-The Risk of Relaxing
+The Risks of Hair Relaxing

-The Risk of Hair Breakage
+The Benefits of Hair Relaxing

 Caring for Relaxed Hair

-Use regular intensive conditioning treatments to restore moisture to the hair.
+Use regular intensive conditioning treatments, such as our award-winning Elasticizer Extreme, to restore moisture to your hair.
 Try to deep-condition your hair twice a week for 2 weeks prior to relaxing, and then once a week thereafter.

-If your scalp becomes inflamed or irritated after straightening, apply a solution of cold milk and water in equal parts, which should help to soothe it.
-If the irritation continues, you should consult a trichologist or dermatologist.
+If your scalp becomes inflamed or irritated after straightening, apply a solution of cold milk and water in equal parts.
+This should help to soothe it.
+If the irritation continues, you should consult a Trichologist or dermatologist.

 Relaxing previously unprocessed, or ‘virgin’, hair rarely results in disaster.
 However, in our Trichological clinics we have seen many cases where straightening previously relaxed or colour-processed hair results in extreme dryness and breakage.